Slinger of wine at Vintage Cellars Australia, Australia's Fine Wine Specialist.

 Bursting with berries.
 Strong notes of Blueberry, and CHERRY!
 This Pinot is also magically soft and medium bodied, whilst still having a reasonable acidity and tannins.
 Hard to describe, but needless to say this wine goes PERFECTLY with so many foods form seafood, pizza, even with veal or chicken, though it would lose a little bit with a steak.

 Raspberry, raisins, firewood and smoke, oh my.
-These people know how to make good wine. — 10 months ago
+These people know how to make good wine. — a year ago

-Delightfully refreshing with notes of stone fruit and citrus, this winery excels in almost everything they make and in this instance prove that the cooler parts of southwestern Australia are perfect Riesling country. — a year ago
+Delightfully refreshing with notes of stone fruit and citrus, this winery excels in almost everything they make and in this instance prove that the cooler parts of southwestern Australia are perfect Riesling country. — 2 years ago

 Bursting with Black Cherry, smooth, subtly spicy with an overall softness.
-I love Otago Pinot Noir. — 10 months ago
+I love Otago Pinot Noir. — a year ago

 I usually say to people “I’m not really a Shiraz man”.
 I will kindly make a massive exception for this delicious wine.
-Blueberry, chocolate, soft persistent tannins and a delicate dusty finish. — a year ago
+Blueberry, chocolate, soft persistent tannins and a delicate dusty finish. — 2 years ago

 Reasonable Pinot from the Marlborough region but I feel like if you’re growing Pinot Noir in Marlborough, you’ve already lost half the battle.
-A drinkable wine, but too much acidity and lacking in fruit to be a real contender as a Pinot Noir for me. — a year ago
+A drinkable wine, but too much acidity and lacking in fruit to be a real contender as a Pinot Noir for me. — 2 years ago